-Fig. 10.
-The power distribution (in Watts) of the backstreaming electrons on the backplate for one half of the extraction apertures.

-near the backplate to the cusps.
-The peak power density calculated is \sim 14.9 MW m-2 in a single mesh cell - this is likely to be unsustainable by current backplate cooling technology but is thought to be conservative, therefore improved meshing is required to improve the calculations for future use.
-This distribution can then be used along with the arc discharge power loading as part of a thermo-mechanical analysis of the backplate performance.
-The power on the backplate due to the backstreaming electrons is 230 kW.
-Thus in this calculation \sim 76% of the backstreaming electrons reach the backplate, the remainder striking the source side walls and the extraction grid.
+In Figure 10 the power distribution on the backplate from SMARRDA/NUCODE is shown.
+The distribution is for only one half of the extraction grid, i.e. 131 apertures.
+The magnetic cusp pattern is clearly observed indicating that many of the electrons are corralled by the magnetic field near the backplate to the cusps.
+The peak power density calculated is ~14.9MW.m-2 in a single mesh cell this is likely to be unsustainable by current backplate cooling technology but is thought to be conservative, therefore improved meshing is required to improve the calculations for future use.
+This distribution can then be used along with the arc discharge power loading as part of а thermo-mechanical analysis of the backplate performance.
+The power on the backplate due to the backstreaming electrons is 230kW.
+Thus in this calculation ~76% of the backstreaming electrons reach the backplate, the remainder striking the source side walls and the extraction grid.

-Fig. 9.
-The magnetic field components of the ion source magnets at the backplate; (a) Bx, (b) By), (c) Bz, (d) B total.
+Fig. 9 The magnetic field components of the ion source magnets at the backplate; (a) Bx, (b) By), (c) Bz, (d) B total.
 The + symbols represent the positions of the extraction apertures.